New therapy mimics baby movements to boost brain development in preterm infants

 Summary

-This study tests a therapy for very preterm babies (born before 32 weeks) who show abnormal general movements.
-The therapy involves gently guiding the baby's movements to mimic normal patterns, done by therapists and parents.
-Researchers will compare motor skills at 3 months and 2 years between babies receiving usual care plus this therapy versus usual care alone.
+This study tests a therapy for very preterm babies (born before 32 weeks) who show abnormal movements.
+The therapy involves gently guiding the baby's movements to mimic normal patterns, with parents trained to continue at home.
+Researchers will compare motor development at 3 months and 2 years between babies receiving usual care plus this therapy versus usual care alone.
+The goal is to see if this early intervention reduces the risk of developmental issues like cerebral palsy.

 Disclaimer